Stuycs-K/finalprojectapcs-5-lam-nathan-chan-jason/DEVLOG-jason.md

 ### 2025-05-28 - Brief description
 Worked on the display function of the board.
 The board now correctly displays the game with the blocks currently placed in it.

+### 2025-05-29 - Brief description
+Board class should be completed now, if not mostly completed.
+The functions responsible for clearing rows now fully works along with returning a score.